-If everything for everyone was fair, we wouldn’t need to ever feel guilty.
+If everything for everyone was fair, we wouldn’t ever need to feel guilty.
 We wouldn’t have more than someone else.
 We wouldn’t have less.
-We wouldn’t have to think about sharing and there might not even be a word for the concept.
+We wouldn’t have to think about sharing; there might not even be a word for the concept.
 If someone else screwed up, it would be their fault.
 We’d bear no responsibility.

-There’d be no free will, of course, because we’d somehow be barred from making the wrong decision.
+Of course, there’d be no free will because we’d somehow be barred from making the wrong decision.
 Mistakes result in inequality and that results in unfairness.

 We wouldn’t have to pay attention.
 We’d concentrate only on our own affairs and what we wanted to care about.